alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

 	  the attacker can reduce the accuracy, precision, or recall of the model across various inputs.
 [1](https://www.nightfall.ai/ai-security-101/data-poisoning)
 	-
-- Data poisoning is a type of adversarial attack that targets AI and machine learning (ML) model training datasets to degrade or control model behavior.
-Attackers try to slip misleading or incorrect information into the training dataset by adding new data, changing existing data, or even deleting some data to corrupt the model’s understanding.
-[2](https://www.wiz.io/academy/data-poisoning)  -- definicia 2
 - ![image.png](../assets/image_1753735433654_0.png) [image 2](https://mindgard.ai/blog/ai-under-attack-six-key-adversarial-attacks-and-their-consequences)
 - Data poisoning can target different stages of the LLM lifecycle, including pre-training (learning from general data), fine-tuning (adapting models to specific tasks), and embedding (converting text into id:: 6887da62-477c-4d28-b2df-38a0e9297dcc